Bi-objective Ranking and Selection Using Stochastic Kriging: Proposed MORS procedure

 \subsection{Proposed sampling criteria}

 Let $S$ be the entire set of sampled points.
 Relying solely on sample means, the analyst could detect an ``observed" Pareto set (denoted $PS$) and a corresponding ``observed" Pareto front (denoted $PF$), among the points in $S$.
 Relying on the SK predictors, also a ``predicted" $\widehat{PS}$ (and corresponding $\widehat{PF}$) could be distinguished.
-Given the presence of noise, the predicted and observed sets (and fronts) are typically not the same; yet, adding more replications will likely reduce the noise, and thus reduce the difference between the sample means and the SK predictors.
+Given the presence of noise, the predicted and observed sets (and fronts) are typically not the same; yet, adding more replications will likely reduce the noise, thus reducing the difference between the sample means and the SK predictors, as argued at the end of the previous section.
 As opposed to previous work, the sampling criteria proposed in our approach rely on \emph{both} types of information, to make decisions on where to allocate extra replications.
 The proposed criteria are referred to as \emph{expected hypervolume difference} (EHVD), and \emph{posterior distance} (PD).
-For ease of notation, in what follows we denote sample means and variances by $\bar{f}$ and $\sigma^2$, respectively; the stochastic kriging predictor and predictor uncertainties are denoted $\hat{f}$ and $\hat{s}$, respectively.
-Furthermore, for a given point $\mathbf{x}_i$, $\mathbf{\bar{f}}_i$ and $\mathbf{\hat{f}}_i$ denote the sample mean objective vectors and predicted objective vectors, respectively.
+For ease of notation (analogous to the sample means and variances), for point $\mbf{x}_i$ on objective $j$, hereafter the stochastic kriging predictor and predictor uncertainties are denoted $\hat{f}_{ij}$ and $\hat{s}_{ij}$, respectively.
+Furthermore, $\mathbf{\bar{f}}_i$ and $\mathbf{\hat{f}}_i$ denote the sample mean objective vectors and predicted objective vectors, respectively.